DevOpsPlayground/DIY/playgrounds/October_2019/header.md

 3. Type some shell commands to get familiar with the web terminal.
    From now on we will be working from the browsers only.

-4. Without changing machine, (you are in your `control-panda`), set up some ENVIRONMENT variables that you will use later.
-Again, the necessary details are on your information-slip.
+4. Without changing machine, (you are in your workstation instance), set up some ENVIRONMENT variables that you will use later.

 We'll append two useful env vars to your .profile, as follows